zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 1, in the custom hook, you can see it will use react native hooks to manage states, everytime, those native hooks is called, the whole custom will be re-executed, and will ruturn a new value.
 2, in the component which use the custom hook, once the return value of the custom hook changes, this component is supposed to be re-renndered, just like using native hook.

+# use Custom hook in another custom hook

+1, wrap build-in hook into custom hook can simplified the logic and re-use the code.
+2, can use custom hook in another custom hook